truenas/core-build/README.md

 % make release
 ```

-* Update the source tree, to pull in new source code changes
+* Update the source tree to pull in new source code changes
-b

 ```
 % make update
 ```